Help honor male caregivers of youth in our mentoring program

 – Including stamps with your cards is not required but much appreciated.

-4. We must receive your cards by May 7 to get them in the mail by Mother’s Day.
+4. We must receive your cards by June 9 to get them in the mail by Father’s Day.

 5. We take care of the rest!
-We will address the envelopes and mail them individually to each mother and grandmother.
+We will address the envelopes and mail them individually to each caregiver.
 If you would like to help with the cost of postage for this project, you can make a donation here.

 If you have more questions about the details of sending your cards, check out our Cards of Hope FAQs.